echoztoronto/Anime-Forum/README.md

 Entrance: Open index.html, or click on the __Home__ in the top left navbar. <img src="/images/readme/phase1/navbar.jpg" width="250px"> <br/><br/>
 ![](/images/readme/phase1/home.jpg?raw=true) <br/> <br/>

-* We will not save user login/sign up information for phase 1, so you can only try login/sign up UI interactions on home page.
-And on other pages, we assume you are logged in as user "Pikachu" (with ID "user")<br/>
+<span style="color:blue"> We will not save user login/sign up information for phase 1, so you can only try login/sign up UI interactions on home page.
+And on other pages, we assume you are logged in as user "Pikachu" (with ID "user"). </span> <br/>

 <img src="/images/readme/phase1/login_signup.jpg" width="180px"><br/>